Rolls-Royce Ghost: Series II Black Badge

-The Rolls-Royce Ghost Black badge is a high performance variant of the Rolls-Royce Ghost Series II.
+The Rolls-Royce Ghost Black Badge is a high performance variant of the Series II Ghost.

 The Rolls-Royce Ghost black badge differs from the regular model as it has its exterior features coloured black such as the Spirit of Ecstasy and the exhaust system which are coloured silver in the Standard model.
 The car is also equipped with the unique Black Badge rim system.